nagasudhirpulla/taming_python/blog/skills/intro_to_matplotlib.md

 # create a figure with axes
 fig, ax = plt.subplots()

-# plot data on the axes
+# plot data on the axes and get the plot artist in return
 la, = ax.plot(x, y)

 # set the title for our plot